Format: Paperback

 First publication: 31/03/2021

-80 words, which are so many stories that tell about Afghanistan, mostly in Dari language, the Persian of Afghanistan, but with many references to Pashto, the second official language of the country.
-Through these words - which Etienne Gille chose because they are the ones who seem to him to cover best all the realities of Afghan life, and which they resonate with his long experience of Afghanistan - are approached the family ties, social relations, cooking (with all the dishes generously served to the host you want to honor), the different arts, games, in short everything that makes the originality and charm of a country.
-The problems are not evacuated: poverty, drugs, the condition of women, struggles and rivalries between clans or ethnic groups.
-Each time, Etienne Gille's gaze is marked with lucidity, but also with understanding and tolerance.
-We have here a precious vademecum to better understand the Afghans.
+80 words, each word just as much a story about Afghanistan, mostly in Dari, the Persian dialect spoken in Afghanistan, but with many references to Pashto, the second official language of the country.
+Through these words - which Etienne Gille chose because they seem to him to best touch on all the realities of Afghan life, and which resonated most with his vast experience of Afghanistan - family ties, social relations, cooking (with all the dishes generously served to the honoured guest), the various art and games are addressed in turn; in short, everything that shapes the originality and charm of a country.
+The issues are not omitted either: be it poverty, drugs, the condition of women, or struggles and rivalries between clans or ethnic groups.
+At every turn, Etienne Gille's gaze is marked with both lucidity, and understanding and tolerance.
+This book presents a precious vademecum to better understand the Afghan people.

 Etienne Gille was a mathematics teacher at Esteqlal high school, the Franco-Afghan high school from Kabul.
 He is one of the founders of the AFRANE Association (Amitié Franco-Afghan) of which he was until very recently the president.
 He performed numerous missions in Afghanistan and is director of publication and editor chief of the journal Les Nouvelles d'Afghanistan.